-System/370 Model 115 (Figure 6-1), the smallest of the System/370 models, is a compact, versatile system with 64K (65,536 bytes) to 192K (196,608 bytes) of monolithic main (processor) storage.
-The Model 115 provides users with virtual storage capability, offers native (integrated) attachments for punched card, tape, and disk devices, printers, and teleprocessing terminals.
+System/370 Model 115 (Figure 6-1), the smallest of the System/370 models, is a compact, versatile system with 64K (65,536 bytes) to 384K (393,216 bytes) of monolithic main (processor) storage.
+The Model 115, with either the IBM 3115-0 Processing Unit or the IBM 3115-2 Processing Unit that has extended performance, provides users with virtual storage capability.
+The Model 115 offers native (integrated) attachment of punched-card, tape, and disk devices; printers; and teleprocessing terminals.
+The Model 115 also offers channel attachment of a variety of I/O devices, including the IBM 3540 Diskette Input/Output Unit for cardless system operation.